donbrowne/magpie-gdp12/README.txt

   ./installer.sh install
   ./installer.sh test

-The install stage of the script will symlink the wsgi script, as well as the media and static files folders to a folder served by Apache (or not if the user leaves the appropriate field blank when prompted by the script.)
-The page can be accessed by navigating to the URL where that folder is served, and launching the wsgi script.

-The user will need to ensure that the following subdirectories of the folder containing this file, and their contents are readable and writable by the Apache user (www-data in Ubuntu)
+After doing this, the user will need to ensure that the following subdirectories of the folder containing this file, and their contents, are readable and writable by the Apache user (www-data in Ubuntu)

   resources
   sqlite3 (created by 'build' stage)